Tiger nuts

 Debated

-Some keto practitioners include tiger nuts as an occasional treat due to their prebiotic fiber content and mineral profile, despite higher carb count.
+Some keto practitioners include tiger nuts as occasional treats due to their prebiotic fiber and mineral profile, arguing the carbs are manageable in small amounts; others classify them as too carb-dense for daily use.

-Tiger nuts are tubers (not true nuts) that were available to Paleolithic humans.
-Nutrient-dense and paleo-compatible.
-Some paleo sources specifically endorse them.
+Small tubers (not true nuts) that were foraged by Paleolithic humans.
+Nutrient-dense with resistant starch and prebiotic fiber.

 Debated